 For this reason, WhatsApp has put in place a time restriction on deleting any WhatsApp message for everyone.
 The initial limit set by the WhatsApp Team for this feature was 8 minutes, which was later raised to 1 hour.
 Recently, we’ve heard rumors of this limit being extended even further in the near future.
 If such a thing does happen, we’ll be right here to tell you all about it.
 But as of now, you can only delete a WhatsApp message for everyone within 1 hour of sending it, and not afterward.

 And while there are some tricks that seem to get it done even after this duration, none of them have a sure-shot way of working.

-With this, we’ve come to the end of our blog.
-Today, we’ve learned that while WhatsApp does allow us a way to go back and delete a message for everyone within an hour if you end up deleting the message for yourself instead, there’s little anyone can do about it.
+While WhatsApp does allow us a way to go back and delete a message for everyone within an hour, if you end up deleting the message for yourself instead, there’s little anyone can do about it.